Multiple Dental Implants Baltimore, MD

 Make an appointment with Dr. Doroshenko online, or call (410) 697-6290.
 Learn more about which option will work best for you at his Baltimore dental office.
 Not everyone will qualify for dental implants.
 You must be in good overall health and have an adequate amount of bone in your jaw to support the implants.

 We only recommend dental implants for adults who have a fully developed jaw bone that is in good condition.
 Contrary to what people believe, being too old is not a deterrent to getting dental implants.
-Furthermore, Dr. Doroshenko may recommend certain treatments first in order to qualify for implants.
+Furthermore, Dr. Doroshenko may recommend certain treatments first, so you can qualify for dental implants.
 This may include a bone graft, gum disease treatment, or tooth extractions.